Overview

 Treatment

-Early-stage Lyme disease is typically treated with a 10 to 14-day course of oral antibiotics, such as doxycycline, amoxicillin, or cefuroxime axetil.
-In cases involving neurological or cardiac complications, intravenous antibiotics like ceftriaxone may be required.
-Most patients recover fully with appropriate antibiotic treatment.
+Early-stage Lyme disease is typically treated with oral antibiotics, such as doxycycline or amoxicillin, for 10 to 14 days.
+In cases involving severe neurological or cardiac symptoms, intravenous antibiotics may be required. (mayoclinic.org)

 Prevention